scharantej/dataplex-oda/02-lab-guide/06-create-exploration-environment.md

 ## 2. Terminology levelset
 The following terms are used in the context of Data Exploration Workbench-

-### Environment
+### Dataplex Environment
-An environment provides serverless compute resources for your Spark SQL queries and notebooks to run within a lake.
-Environments are created and managed by a Dataplex administrator.
+A Dataplex environment is essentially serverless compute resources for the Dataplex Spark SQL query workbench and Jupyter notebooks.

-Administrators can authorize one or more users to run queries and notebooks on the configured environment by granting them the Developer role or associated IAM permissions.
+### Dataplex Environment Template
+An environment is a infrastructure specification for serverless Spark and can include libraries of interest by the end users.

+Environment templates are created and managed by a Dataplex administrator and they can authorize users to use environment templates by granting predefined roles.

-### Session
+### Dataplex Environment Session
-When an authorized user chooses an environment to run their queries and notebooks, Dataplex uses the specified environment configuration to create a user-specific active session.
+When an authorized user chooses an environment template to run their queries and notebooks, Dataplex creates a user-specific active serverles Spark interactive session.
+There is no resource contention across users, as each session is exclusively tied to a single user.
 Depending on the environment configuration, a session automatically terminates if it's not used.

 It takes a couple of minutes to start a new session per user.
 Once a session is active, it is used to run subsequent queries and notebooks for the same user.
 A session is active for a maximum of 10 hours.

 Tip: Create a default environment with fast startup enabled to reduce the session startup time.
 For an environment, only one session is created per user, which is shared by both Spark SQL scripts and Jupyter notebooks.

 Dataplex uses user credentials within a session to run operations, such as querying the data from Cloud Storage and BigQuery.
+This allows for fine grained audit trail.

 ### Node
 A node specifies the compute capacity in an environment configuration.
 One node maps to 4 Data Compute Units (DCU), which is comparable to 4 vCPUs and 16 GB of RAM.